 Israel says Palestinian hunger strike leader ate in secret

-Israel's Prison Service has released footage that it says shows the leader of a mass Palestinian hunger strike breaking his fast.
-The Palestinians immediately cast doubt on the claim, calling it an attempt to undermine the open-ended strike, now on its 21st day.
+Israel's Prison Service released footage on Sunday that it says shows the leader of a mass Palestinian hunger strike breaking his fast, a claim dismissed by the Palestinians as an attempt to undermine the open-ended strike, now in its 21st day.
+Assaf Librati, a spokesman for the prison service, said strike organizer and Palestinian uprising leader Marwan Barghouti ate a candy bar on May 5 and cookies on April 27.
+He said surveillance was increased and Barghouti was caught on film eating.

 Discussions